Evergrande Group: History

 Initially called the Hongda Group, Evergrande was founded by Hui Ka Yan in the southern Chinese city of Guangzhou in 1996, during a period of mass urbanization in China.
-In October 2009, the company raised $722 million U.S. in an initial public offering on the Stock Exchange of Hong Kong (SEHK).
+In October 2009, the company raised in an initial public offering on the SEHK.

 In 2021, the payments Evergrande had to make on its debt started the Chinese property sector crisis; Evergrande's total debts were estimated in the hundreds of billions of dollars.
 This was one of the reasons for a drop in many stock market indices on 20 September 2021.
 At the end of 2021, the Chinese government was reportedly working to restructure Evergrande in order to resolve the crisis.
 The group also sought a moratorium on the early repayment option on one of its yuan-denominated bonds from its bondholders on 7 January 2022.

 In 2022, the company announced it would move its headquarters to Guangzhou due to a need to reduce spending.
 In April 2022, Reuters reported that construction had been started again at many projects and that the company still had liabilities of US$300 billion.

 On 17 July 2023, Evergrande made public that it had made a net loss attributable to shareholders of 476 billion yuan (US$66.3 billion) for 2021 and of 105.9 billion yuan (US$14.7 billion) for 2022.
 The group stated that its total liabilities on 31 December 2022 stood at 2.43 trillion yuan (roughly US$340 billion).
 Court hearings on the restructuring of the group's debts were to be held in July 2023 in Hong Kong and the Caribbean.
 On 17 August 2023, Evergrande filed for Chapter 15 of the U.S. bankruptcy code for protection from creditors, with the U.S. bankruptcy court in Manhattan.
 On 28 August 2023, Evergrande stock plunged in Hong Kong as trading resumed after a 17-month suspension, tumbling by 79 per cent to 35 HK cents, as opposed to the pre-suspension price of HK$1.65 on 21 March 2022.
 In September 2023, Bloomberg reported that Hui Ka Yan (Xu Jiayin), the billionaire chairman of Evergrande, was placed under police control.
 Caixin reported that Xia Haijun, an ex-chief executive officer of Evergrande, and Pan Darong, a former chief financial officer, were detained by Chinese authorities.